Technorely/tendermint/docs/tendermint-core/running-in-production.md

 ## Corruption

-**NOTE:** Make sure you have a backup of the Tendermint data directory.
+**NOTE:** Make sure you have a backup of the Tenderely data directory.

 ### Possible causes